-Udemy is a popular online learning platform, sought after for its extensive library of course content, frequent sales, and diversity of instructors.
+Udemy is a popular, sought-after online learning platform for its extensive library of courses, frequent sales, and diversity of instructors.

-Although sharing this space with top competitors such as Domestika and Skillshare, Udemy has maintained a unique position in the market because it does not trend toward a specific niche and offers a diversity of subject matters for all skill sets and budgets.
+Despite sharing this space with top competitors such as Domestika and Skillshare, Udemy has maintained a unique position in the market because it does not target a specific niche and offers a multiplicity of subject matters that accommodates all skill sets and budgets.

-This is great for teachers and building out the overall course catalog, but it does have some downsides.
-With no strict oversight of course creation, quality varies wildly between one course and another.
+Because the process is so straightforward, it does have some downsides.
+With no strict, in-depth oversight of content creation, quality varies wildly between one course and another.

-Additionally, because each teacher has their own approach and topics require different time investments, class duration varies quite a bit.
-This means you can expect to find classes that last 30 minutes or go up to 20 hours!
-Nevertheless, the average time of an entire course is a little over 4 hours long.
+Additionally, because each teacher has their own approach and different topics require different time investments, class duration also varies quite a bit.
+This means you can find classes that last 30 minutes and others that go up to 20 hours!

-Recently Udemy has undergone somewhat of a “facelift” which has made its navigation experience much more intuitive, updated and clean-cut.
+In recent years, Udemy has undergone somewhat of a “facelift,” which has made its navigation experience much more intuitive, updated, and clean-cut.

-Presenting improved, easy-to-follow guidelines, designated areas for student feedback, helpful filter functionalities, and new content every day, the platform seems to be very much alive and kicking, continuing to be a favorite for many.
+Presenting improved, easy-to-follow guidelines, designated areas for student feedback, helpful filter functionalities, and new content every day, the platform seems to be very much alive and kicking and, therefore, an irreplaceable favorite for many.

-Due to these characteristics and more, Udemy has become one of the most (if not the most) accessible and relatable online classrooms for virtual learners of all walks of life.
+Due to these characteristics and more, Udemy has become one of the most (if not the most!) accessible and relatable online classrooms for virtual learners from all walks of life.

 How does Udemy work?